For refunds on active Gift Cards, please contact email@example.com

-The Marginata does well in moderate light, but will thrive in high light and it’s pretty forgiving for a forgetful plant owner.
+The Dracaena Marginata does well in moderate light, but will thrive in high light and it’s pretty forgiving for a forgetful plant owner.
+In addition you may want to see our other Marginata’s the Marginata Colorama and the Marginata Kiwi.
 Here are some tips to keep it growing:

 Like other members of the Dracaena family, it prefers its root zone on the dry side; so make sure the soil dries out between waterings.
 See our watering guide for more information.